 What if it comes out too soft?

 If it's not hard enough and doesn't adhere to the hair, you're undercooking it.
 The only solution for that is to cook it longer.

 You can try to get it to the right consistency by putting it back in the pot on the burner and heating it for another few minutes.
 Or you can attempt to use the soft wax as-is with cotton wax strips.

 The strips will give the wax something to hold on to so you can peel it off, hopefully taking the hair with it.
 If the wax is too soft to stick to cotton strips, then you definitely need to cook it another couple of minutes, let it cool, and try again.

 I've tried this recipe 'x' times, and it still won't come out right.
 Now what?

-For a variety of reasons, there isn’t a one-size-fits-all sugar wax recipe.
-Here are a few of the potential issues that suggest you might need to adjust the cooking time:
+For a variety of reasons, there isn't a one-size-fits-all sugar wax recipe.
+Here are a few of the potential issues that might affect how your wax turns out:

 It could be the climate you live in (more moisture in the air will affect your sugar wax), or it could be your supplies.

 As always, if this recipe doesn't work for you, another one might work better.
 Keep trying until you find a method you like.

 Do I need to use cotton cloths with this?

 If the sugar wax is the right consistency, then no, you don't need cotton cloths.
 It should adhere directly to the hair and pull away from the skin cleanly by hand.

 But if your sugar wax isn't the right consistency, cotton waxing strips may help by giving the wax something to cling to.

 What kind of cotton cloths should I use?

 You can either buy pre-made waxing cloths online (like these), or make your own using old cotton pillowcases, sheets, or curtains cut into 2-inch x 4-inch strips.
 You'll want fabric without any stretchiness, so it pulls off in one fell swoop.

 Can I store leftover sugar wax?